hbraswelrh/pr-flow/markdown/component-definitions/PCIDSS-Component/software-comp/rhel9-pcidss_4-base/pcidss_4_8/pcidss_4_8-3.6.md

   sort-id: pcidss_4_8-03.06
 ---

-# pcidss_4_8-3.6 - \[REPLACE_ME\] If Passwords/Passphrases Are Used As Authentication Factors To Meet Requirement 8.3.1, They Meet The Minimum Level Of Complexity.
+# pcidss_4_8-3.6 - \[REPLACE_ME\] If Passwords/Passphrases Are Used As Authentication Factors To Meet Requirement 8.3.1, They Meet The Following Minimum Level Of Complexity.

 ## Control Statement